 PayPal started in 1998.
-It was then that the whole idea of online transactions took a massive turnaround.
-However, it was only introduced to the public in 2002, after their tie-up with eBay.
+Then, the whole idea of online transactions took a massive turnaround.

-PayPal has risen to fame and prominence on a global scale after pairing with eBay.
+PayPal has risen to fame and prominence globally after pairing with eBay.
 It was not until 2014 that the latter announced a spin-off with PayPal soon.

-The order was henceforth carried off in the mid of 2015.
-After that, PayPal is functioning unassisted with its headquarters in California, United States.
+The order was subsequently carried off in the mid of 2015.
+Since that, PayPal has been functioning unassisted with its headquarters in California, United States.

 Why Do Users Favor PayPal?

 Users always favor PayPal for the effortless mode of international transactions.
-They can receive and send payments all around the world from a single PayPal account.
-This means that the user does not need to share his/her bank details for transferring money.
+They can receive and send payments worldwide from a single PayPal account.

 The same rule applies to the customers/merchants while making payments.
 This makes PayPal far more trustworthy than any other mode of transaction.